IRS Fresh Start Program Overview

 The initiative is an extension of the IRS Restructuring and Reform Act of 1998.
 Launched in 2011, the Fresh Start Initiative (FSI) was designed to give delinquent taxpayers a “fresh start” on their taxes owed.
 Over the years, the initiative progressed with incremental changes to IRS collection procedures.
-The changes contain different elements that make it easier for taxpayers to get into Federal tax compliance and resolve IRS taxes owed.
-More importantly, the changes helped more taxpayers avoid tax liens and withdraw them.
+The changes contain different elements that make it easier for taxpayers to get into federal tax compliance and resolve IRS taxes owed.
+More importantly, the changes helped more taxpayers avoid federal tax liens and get them withdrawn.
 In recent years, the IRS has made this program even more enticing.
 The changes are real and IRS forgiveness is a possibility for more taxpayers.

 What Relief Did the IRS Fresh Start Initiative Provide?